 The Short Header option creates a simpler, shorter header.
-It’s best suited to sites with limited navigation, as it greatly reduces the space available for links in the Primary Menu without it wrapping to two lines, and hide the Secondary menu all together.
+It’s best suited to sites with limited navigation, as it greatly reduces the space available for links in the Primary Menu without it wrapping to two lines.

 The Newspack Theme includes an option to use a greatly simplified header on posts, archives, search results and subpages on your site.